 When the Supervisors vote, this strategy for comments will leave no doubt what side each Commissioner voted for!
 Utility scale RE is not compatible with rural residential communities!

 MBCA Director Pat Flanagan has submitted an opinion letter to the Hi Desert Star in support of the original RECE 4.10.
-A similar piece has been published in the Victor Valley Daily Press by Lucerne Valley resident Neil Nadler.
+A similar piece (no longer available) has been published in the Victor Valley Daily Press by Lucerne Valley resident Neil Nadler.
 UPDATE 11/2/18: A comment letter from LVEDA, the Lucerne Valley Economic Development Association, has been sent to the Supervisors.

 San Bernardino Co.
 Fire Protection District Service Zone FP-5

 The recent vote approved the expansion of the boundaries of Service Zone FP-5 and increased assessment fees.
 This was proposed as the best way to generate needed revenues to maintain existing fire protection and emergency services.
 Each legal parcel within Service Zone FP-5 is assessed an annual parcel fee.
 The current assessment is set at $157.26/year, and can increase up to 3% each year.

 How could November 6th be a more important day for the future of both our local communities and our Country?
 We care, we VOTE and we will make our opinions known to our County Supervisors!

 A special note: MBCA will celebrate its 50th Anniversary working to protect our rural desert communities and environment in 2019.
 Please mark your calendars for Saturday, January 26, 2019 for what will be a stellar program with speakers of national stature at our Annual Meeting and Program.
 We will reflect on MBCA’s storied past and look forward to the next 50 years!

 Sarah Kennington, President